Roadside Assistance Insurance: What It Covers, Cost & Alternatives

 Jump Start Battery jump-start service Does not cover battery replacement

-Lockout Service Unlock vehicle if keys are locked inside May not cover key replacement
+Lockout Service Unlock vehicle if keys are locked inside Reimbursement caps typically $50–$150

-Fuel Delivery Delivers gas to get you moving You pay for the fuel itself
+Fuel Delivery Delivers 2–3 gallons to get you moving You pay for the fuel itself

-Winching Extracts vehicle from mud, snow, or a ditch Limited to 1–2 uses per year with some plans
+Winching Extracts vehicle from mud, snow, or a ditch Limited to roadside proximity (~100 feet)

 Most plans also offer trip interruption reimbursement at higher tiers — covering lodging and meal expenses if you're stranded more than 100 miles from home.
-Travelers' premier plan, for example, provides up to $500 in personal property and trip interruption coverage.
+Travelers' Premier plan, for example, provides up to $600 in trip interruption coverage ($200/day) plus $500 in personal property protection.

 Pincher's Pro Tip

 Always read the fine print on towing distances.
-Basic insurance plans often only cover 15 miles of towing — if the nearest repair shop is farther away, you could be responsible for the extra mileage cost.
-Upgrading to a premier tier or choosing a plan with a higher tow limit is worth considering if you drive in rural areas.
+Basic insurance plans often only cover 5–10 miles of towing — if the nearest repair shop is farther away, you could be responsible for the extra mileage cost.
+Upgrading to a higher tier or choosing a plan with a greater tow limit is worth considering if you drive in rural areas.

 Coverage is typically vehicle-specific, meaning it only applies to the insured vehicle listed on your policy — not a friend's car or a rental.
 Most insurers require you to already have comprehensive and/or collision coverage before you can add roadside assistance as a rider.